 The following is part of a series of blogs written for the Covenant Reformed Church website.
 In the simplest of terms the doctrine of irresistible grace, or better effectual calling, points to the clear biblical reality that Christians cannot take credit for their salvation.
 Since we are totally depraved and totally unable to come to Christ … Continue reading Amazing Grace: Irresistible Grace

 The following is part of a series of blogs written for the Covenant Reformed Church website.
-There is no doubt that, other than unconditional election, limited atonement is the Reformed doctrine of salvation with which people struggle the most.
-This is usually the case because people don't fully understand how Scripture presents the work of Christ and what … Continue reading Amazing Grace: Limited Atonemen
+There is no doubt that, other than probably unconditional election, limited atonement is the Reformed doctrine of salvation with which people struggle the most.
+This is usually the case because people don't fully understand how Scripture presents the work … Continue reading Amazing Grace: Limited Atonement

 The following is part of a series of blogs written for the Covenant Reformed Church website.How are people saved?
 The answer to this question is pretty simple and is agreed upon by most Protestant Christians - we are saved by faith alone in the work of Christ alone.
 But ask a follow-up question - Why … Continue reading Amazing Grace: A Study in the Reformed Doctrines of Grace